cazitouni/QgisGLViewer/README.md

 Once both line crossed each other, it's possible to make an intersection point appears by clicking on the Cross position button.
 A second click on the comparative view button will close the second view.

+Once finished the user can export all the points generated to a virtual layer by usjng the related menu option.

-It's possible to remove all point on the canvas in the plugin's icon menu under the reload connection parameter.
+It's also possible to remove all point on the canvas in the plugin's icon menu under the reload connection parameter.

 ## For Linux users